 It is important to point out that P0 is just one such micro moment that can be used to estimate across-market demand heterogeneity.
 Other moments include P1, P2, etc., as well as the variance in sales across markets.
 Note that P0 remains valid as the number of locations increases.
-This is because we assume finite population for a given market which implies as $L \rightarrow \infty$, a positive proportion of locations may experience zero sales for a given product.11
+This is because we assume finite population for a given market which implies as $L \rightarrow \infty$ , a positive fraction of locations may experience zero sales for a given product.

-3.2 Estimation Procedure
+4.2 Estimation Procedure

 Having laid the foundation of our methodology, we turn to detailing the computational mechanics of the estimation.
 The model can be estimated using generalized method of moments (GMM).
 We start with the implementation of the micro moments.
 Note that local level mean utilities can be written as where $\bar{\eta}{\ell j}$ is an i.i.d. draw from a standard normal distribution.
-Given the assumptions on the individual level unobservable (GEV), there is a closed form expression for the locationproduct level choice probabilities, for any candidate value of σ and λ .
-We calculate the micro moments by conditioning on category.
-That is, for each product, we use the location level choice probability conditional on category, $\hat{\pi}{\ell j | c}$, to simulate consumer purchases for each product at each location, holding the number of observed category purchases, $N{\ell c}$, fixed.
-In particular, the probability a product is observed to have zero sales at location l is

-$$\delta{\ell j} = \delta_j + \eta{\ell j} = \delta_j + \sigma_j \bar{\eta}{\ell j}$$ i.e. the probability we observe $N{\ell|c}$ sales within category c at location l , none of which are good j.12 We then average over locations and match it to the fraction of locations observing zero sales of j.
+Given the assumptions on the individual level unobservable (GEV), there is a closed form expression for the location-product level choice probabilities, $\hat{\pi}{\ell j}(\sigma; \delta, \lambda)$ , given any candidate value of $\sigma$ and $\lambda$ .
+The probability a product is observed to have zero sales at location $\ell$ is then i.e. the probability all $N{\ell}$ consumers at location $\ell$ choose not to purchase good j.
+We then average over locations and match it to the fraction of locations observing zero sales of j.
 This approach is computationally fast and avoids the problems posed by simulating individual purchase decisions, which is useful for big data sets that contain a large number of locations and products.